 Internet Information Service (IIS) is a web server from Microsoft used to host anything on the web.
 It will host your websites and applications on the web.
 It provides support for HTTP, HTTPS (which contains a security certificate and is more secure than HTTP), FTP (File Transfer Protocol used to transfer files), and SMTP (Simple Mail Transfer Protocol used in transferring email).
 It is included in Windows by default in optional features.

-You can enable it from Optional Features.
-Beside that, this service can be enabled through Windows Features.
-Just select windows option and Type “Turn Windows features on and off”.
-Then Select Internet Information Services.
-You will be asked to restart the system to finish installing request.
+You can enable IIS from Optional Features.
+Press the Windows button and then type “Turn Windows features on and off”.
+Select “Internet Information Services.”
+You will be asked to restart the system to finish installing the request.